tytydraco/yessleep/out/I_Can_Fix_Her.md

 *And surely would never be.*

-He—or it—then turned drone-like with a wooden stiffness, its widened eyes still locked, and it grabbed a rope hanging high from a cluster of nails over the door.
+He—or it—then turned drone-like, crooked with a wooden stiffness, its widened eyes still locked, and it grabbed a rope hanging high from a cluster of nails over the door.
 I couldn't absorb the image properly—so unbelievably fucking insane it was—but neither could I stop watching.

 The knot of the noose was already done.
 And it was gripping it, gesturing it at the camera, its blank expression cracked awful into the ghastliest of smiles, and slow it stepped onto the chair I then saw and took the ring and brought it up and over and down around its neck...